These sites could soon become national parks

 There are also 21 Congressionally-authorized studies in various stages of the process.
 According to Kupper, this includes potential new parks and additions to the National Trails System, new National Heritage Areas, and affiliated areas.

 Among those is Fort Ontario in New York, a star-shaped fort dating back to the early 1840s.
-The site was occupied by the U.S. Army through World War II before serving as the country’s only refugee camp for victims of the Nazi Holocaust.
+The U.S. Army occupied the site through World War II before serving as the country’s only refugee camp for victims of the Nazi Holocaust.
 It later served as a home for WWII veterans and their families and has been a state historical site since 1949.

 In 2018, Congress called for a special resource study on Fort Ontario.
 That study is still in progress, according to NPS.